hawthorncg/hello-world/README.md

 # hello-world
-A hello-world repo created following the GitHub tutorial.
+A hello-world repo created with the GitHub tutorial.